-During 1960s Pakistan signed an agreement with India known as Indus water treaty.
+During the 1960s Pakistan signed an agreement with India known as the Indus water treaty.
 The Indus water treaty guaranteed the continual water supply for 10 years.
 Two dams, namely Terbela Dam and Mangla Dam were constructed with the help of the World Bank.
 Later Warsak Dam was also built on River Kabul.
-These damn headache capacity of Papa generation of 3478, 1000 and 243 Megawatt respectively.
-In 1963 WAPDA sets up two units of the coal power plant in Quetta having generation capacity of 7.5 each.
-By 1970s the installed capacity rose from 636 Megawatt in 1970 to 1331 Megawatt 1975.
+These damn headache capacity of Papa generation of 3478, 1000, and 243 Megawatt respectively.
+In 1963 WAPDA sets up two units of the coal power plant in Quetta having a generation capacity of 7.5 each.
+By the 1970s the installed capacity rose from 636 Megawatt in 1970 to 1331 Megawatt in 1975.

-In 1980s electricity generation capacity stood nearly 3000 Megawatt.
-But during 1980s WAPDA unable to install new projects led to an intense power shortage.
-During 1985 and 1986 government started HUB power plant and LAKHRA power project to meet energy needs.
+In the 1980s electricity generation capacity stood nearly 3000 Megawatt.
+But during the 1980s WAPDA’s unable to install new projects led to an intense power shortage.
+During 1985 and 1986 government started the HUB power plant and the LAKHRA power project to meet energy needs.
 A policy was formulated in 1985 to overcome the energy crisis and for the first time, the government allowed the private sector to install thermal power plants in 1988.
 As a result, the oil-based HUB power plant begins in 1991.
 HUBCO power plant had an installed capacity of 1200 Megawatt.

 In 1992 the government went through a plan of privatization of the power sector.
 Under this plan, WAPDA was gradually Privatized and Pakistan Electric Power Company (PEPCO) was formed.
 The thermal power generation facilities of WAPDA were transformed into three (3) generation companies (GENCO’s), one National Transmission and Distribution Company (NTDC)the distribution network of WAPDA was divided into 9 distribution companies (DISCO’s) and given in PEPCO’s control.
 A National transmission and dispatch company (NTDC) was formed under PEPCO.

-All the above setup have been formed under Companies Ordinance 1984.
+All the above setup has been formed under Companies Ordinance 1984.